CaptainUnknown/Iluma-DiscordBot/README.md

 ## Features ✨

-- Randomly draw from a card from the collection.
+- Randomly draw a card from the collection.
 - Search for card using the stats.
 - Read about a specific card.